Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

   * Faces generate Solids.
   * Shells generate Composite Solids.

 It is not allowed to sweep Solids and Composite Solids.

-Swept constructions along complex profiles such as BSpline curves are also available in the <i> BRepOffsetAPI </i> package.
+Swept constructions along complex profiles such as BSpline curves also available in the <i> BRepOffsetAPI </i> package.
 This API provides simple, high level calls for the most common operations.

 @subsection OCCT_TOVW_SECTION_4_4 Boolean Operations

-Boolean operations to create new shapes from old ones by using:
+Boolean operations allow creating new shapes from old ones by using:
   * Common
   * Cut
   * Fuse
   * Section

+From the viewpoint of Topology these are topological operations followed by blending (putting fillets onto edges created after the topological operation).

+Topological operations are the most convenient way to create real industrial parts.
+As most industrial parts consist of several simple elements such as gear wheels, arms, holes, ribs, tubes and pipes.
+It is usually easy to create those elements separately and then to combine them by Boolean operations in the whole final part.

-There are two libraries for Boolean Operations:
+There exist two libraries providing Boolean Operations:
   * Old Boolean Operations (BOA) provided by <i>BRepAlgo</i> package designed and developed in Open CASCADE 6x in 2000; its architecture and content are out of date.
-  * New Boolean Operations (NBOA) provided by <i>BRepAlgoAPI</i> package designed and developed in 2009 and completely revised in 2013.
+  * New Boolean Operations (NBOA) provided by <i>BRepAlgoAPI</i> package designed and developed in 2001 and completely revised in 2013.

 New Boolean Operations provide the following major benefits: